 Values and identities of the Visegrad countries’ capitals

 The project focuses on values and identities connected to the concept of a nation in the V4 capitals.
-Capitals are perceived as centres of national pride and at the same time they are multicultural environments where diverse people interact daily.
+Capitals are perceived as centres of national pride and, at the same time, they are multicultural environments where a diverse people community interacts daily.
 Voting behaviour in V4 capitals differs from the remaining populations where they vote significantly less for parties that use nationalist rhetoric.
-This indicates that the nationalistic rhetoric is not so efficient in these places.
+This indicates that the nationalistic rhetoric is not so as efficient in these places.

-The goal of the project is to moderate the extreme use of national identitites topics in public, both through accelerating discussion and public education.
-The project is based on the idea of plurality of identity.
+The goal of the project is to moderate the extreme use of national identity topics in public, both through accelerating discussion and public education.
+The project is based on the idea of the plurality of identity.

-This project 1. updates knowledge of national identity and associated values (after the African and Middle-East immigration wave); 2. deepens knowledge of the formation and expression of national identities and values in the capitals; 3. based on the findings, provides information on how to deal with the public narratives and problems linked to national identity to moderate its extreme impacts.
+This project 1. updates knowledge of national identity and associated values (following the wave of African and Middle-Eastern immigration); 2. deepens knowledge of the formation and expression of national identities and values in the capitals; 3. based on the findings, provides information on how to deal with the public narratives and problems linked to national identity to moderate its extreme impacts.

 Ivan Jarabinský (INESAN)

-Prof. Antal Örkény and prof. György Csepeli are among the most experienced scholars in Hungary, as well in the region, concerning the topic of the project.
+Prof. Antal Örkény and prof. György Csepeli are among the most experienced scholars in Hungary, as well as in the region, concerning the topic of the project.
 They have written several books (e.g. with Székelyi “Grappling with National Identity.
-How Nations See Each Other in Central Europe”, or with Székelyi and Barna “A siker fénytörései” (Success in Regraction), etc.), in both English and Hungarian.
-They have also published more than a hundred articles focused on national identity, minorities research, etc.
+How Nations See Each Other in Central Europe”, or with Székelyi and Barna “A siker fénytörései” (Success in RegractionRefraction), etc.), in both English and Hungarian.
+They have also published more than a one hundred articles focusinged on national identity, minorities research, etc.

 Dr. Ewa Topolewska-Siedzik works on the topics of identities and their formation.
-She publishes on these topics in Poland and abroad in respected, high-quality journals.
-Her work on circumplex of identity formation is worth mentioning.
-She is experienced with simile kinds of projects funded by the EU and she can also provide knowledge and contacts for some of the outcomes.
+She Her work publishes on these topics has been published in Poland and abroad in respected, high-quality journals.
+Her work on the circumplex of identity formation is worth mentioning.
+She is experienced with simile similar kinds of projects funded by the EU and she can also provide knowledge and contacts for some of the outcomes.

-Dr. Magdalena Piscová and dr. Miloslav Bahna are researchers from the leading institution in the research on national identities in Slovakia.
-They have worked as a team before and published in topics connected to national identity and self-identification since the 1990s.“
+Dr. Magdalena Piscová and dr. Miloslav Bahna are researchers from the leading institution in thefor research on national identities in Slovakia.
+They have worked as a team before and have been published publishing in work on topics connected to national identity and self-identification since the 1990s.“